-So, to help you game up and improve your recruitment process (and find the perfect person for your job the fastest), here are ten effective ways to reduce Time to Hire.
+So, to help you game up and improve your recruitment process (and find the perfect person for your job the fastest), here are 10 effective ways to reduce the time to hire.

-As the first step toward working on your time to hire, find out:
+In that regard, as a first step toward working on your time to hire, try to find out:

-- How long it takes you to fill a role currently
+- How long it currently takes you to fill a role.

-- How your time to fill compares with the standard time to fill in your industry
+- How your time to hire compares with the standard time to hire in your industry.

-- The calendar days from the final selection to making the job offer
+- The number of calendar days from the final selection to making the job offer.

-Once you’ve all the data, pick the most alarming numbers and find ways of improving them.
-Remember that you only get around 10 days before your top candidates get hired elsewhere.
+Once you’ve gathered all the data, pick the most alarming numbers and look for ways to improve them.

 2. Establish a structured hiring process

-A no brainer right?
-Sure, but many businesses out there still have much to improve on this part.
-Not having a structured hiring process means a longer time to fill as you basically end up starting from scratch each time there’s a new job to fill.
+Not having a structured hiring process means having a longer time to hire – you basically end up starting from scratch each time there’s a new role to fill.

-And even if you have a process in place, grab a big piece of paper and sketch it out!
+And even if you do have a process in place, grab a big piece of paper and sketch it out!
 From start to finish, what does the candidate journey look like, what are the steps, how long do they take?
-Make it visible, that’s the only way you can exactly check where to improve.

 A documented hiring process also protects you from slowing down and improves your time to hire dramatically as you know exactly what to do at each step.